marcellusfarias/interview-cheat-sheet/README.md

 For an object to be allocated on second generation segment, GC must run again and notice the object on segment 1 is still relevant and can be moved to the second one.

-Developers should avoid objects to be allocated on the segment 2 for aiming for better performance.
+Developers should avoid objects to be allocated on the segment 2 for aiming for optimization.
+According to this [video](https://www.youtube.com/watch?v=TnDRzHZbOio), the processing time is not the issue.
+The problem is with memory allocation.
+Allocating things in LOH costs much more than allocating in SOH.
+Another tip from the video is that allocating bigger objects less times is better than allocating smaller objects more time.

 2. **Garbage collector**: